tekisooj/dev_task_2022C_template/README.md

 ### Questions:
 **1. Which requirements are not satisfied in the above solution?**
 ```
 The search is not case sensitive.
 The response could contain duplicates.
-The method is not optimised.
 ```
 **2. What’s the computational complexity of the above solution? (approximately)**
 ```